 If you have suffered injuries in a premises liability incident, you may be entitled to compensatory damages for:

 - Lost Wages

 Furthermore, you may also be entitled to punitive damages if it can be proven that a property owner acted with conscious disregard for safety.
 Punitive damages are awarded at the court’s discretion and are intended to punish a wrongdoer for deliberate acts of negligence or malice.

 West Coast Trial Lawyers Is Here to Help

-Call us today at (888) 979-9356 or email [email protected] to schedule a free consultation with our knowledgeable, caring, and compassionate legal team.
+to schedule a free consultation with our experienced, caring, and compassionate legal team.